The Heartland Initiative

 In 2022, the foundation made a specific commitment of $40 million to the Heartland Initiative, which benefits organizations and individuals in the Midwest, the South, Appalachia, and rural America.

-Its mission is to bolster the work of visionary leaders and groups in their regions to create better jobs, economic opportunity, and a brighter futures.
+Its mission is to bolster the work of visionary leaders and groups in their regions to create better jobs, economic opportunity, and brighter futures.
 Ford funds projects and programs that help provide broadband access to rural communities, confront the opioid crisis, help people with disabilities, and reshape their regions’ futures with capital investments.
 From South Dakota to Missouri, Kentucky to Alabama, these organizations and leaders are devising exciting and locally-based solutions.

 We believe in investing in regions of America that have faced economic hardship and underinvestment but hold vast possibilities.
 That’s why we fund organizations that have the potential to become key actors in their fields.
 Whether it’s shoring up the resilience of locally-owned businesses, supporting employee ownership, or investing in job training for people with disabilities, Ford is committed to supporting Americans across our country.